a holding message

 Detail from the Memorial to Victims of the Soviet Occupation, Riga

 Years back, I and my circle went through a phase of creating anagrams out of one another’s names, aided in part by a computer program.
 The title of this post was the best one anyone could come up with for mine.
-(The Vikings did I believe get to present-day Latvia, though they spent less time there then you’d expect.)
+(The Vikings did I believe get to present-day Latvia, though they spent less time there then you’d expect, given where it is.)

 Be that as it may, on a previous Bristol Choral Society choir tour I was asked where I’d like to go on a future tour and I said Riga.
 And after some years I got my wish, although the location this time was in fact suggested by the choir tour operator.